 For this workshop, data is our model on the plinth, and we’ll be taking techniques from the world of art and design and applying them to data visualisation.

 The training will be run by Stefanie Posavec (USA), known from her year-long analog data drawing project Dear Data in collaboration with Giorgia Lupi.
-This project was deemed the ‘Best Dataviz Project’ and the ‘Most Beautiful’ (the highest accolade) at the 2015 Kantar Information is Beautiful Awards, and has been nominated for the London Design Museum’s 2016 Designs of the Year Awards.
+This project was deemed the ‘Best Dataviz Project’ and the ‘Most Beautiful’ (the highest accolade) at the 2015 Kantar Information is Beautiful Awards, and is part of the permanent collection of the MoMa in New York now.

 The following topics will be covered:

-- introduction to rule-based drawing as approach to understanding dataviz
+- Introduction to rule-based drawing as approach to creating a data visualisation

 - anatomy of a data visualisation